jefdaj/cryptoisland/src/posts/2024/10/11/what-could-blockchain-voting-look-like/index.md

 The last line moves quickly.
 Another poll worker traces the history of your vote-in-progress NFT and sends "I voted!" + "I audited!"
 NFTs to your personal wallet.
 They thank you for voting.

-Besides getting \$10 off groceries, the "I voted!"
-NFT will also validate your parking, and prove to your boss that you were out for an approved reason today.
+Besides getting \$10 off groceries, the NFTs will also validate your parking, and prove to your boss that you were out for an approved reason today.
-In case you ever need to prove that you passed a state ID check, it'll work for that too.
+In case you ever need to prove that you passed a state ID check, they'll work for that too.

 # Verify the final tally